Frequently Asked Questions for Businesses:

-The following explains the various business Classifications that are established, including some examples of each.
-If you have questions about state classifications, you may find additional information from the Tennessee Department of Revenue.
+The following explains the various business Classifications, including some examples of each.
+If you have questions about State classifications, you may find additional information from the Tennessee Department of Revenue.

 Class 1A - Businesses in the 1A classification are selling the following products or provide the following services: